Tag: photoelectric smoke detector

 alarm.

-For smoke alarms incorporating non-replaceable batteries (i.e. 10 year lithium long life batteries sealed inside the unit), the following warning is also required:
+For an interconnected fire alarm incorporating non-replaceable batteries (i.e. 10 year lithium long life batteries sealed inside the unit), the following warning is also required:

 WARNING: BATTERY NOT REPLACEABLE—SEE INSTRUCTION MANUAL.